 Hearing & Corrective Action.
 If after investigating a claim the board determines that harassment is occurring, it can make a demand on the harassing party that he/she cease the harassment.
 If it continues, boards should hold hearings before taking corrective action such as sending a cease and desist letter, levying fines and suspension of privileges (as provided for in the governing documents), or taking legal action.
 If the board determines that an owner is a threat to the membership, it can take further action, such as seeking a restraining order.

 6-15-20.
 Board and Management Company pay $120,000.
-In a case brought by the DFEH, two board members were accused of retaliating against a homeowner who reported she was being sexually harassed by an employee of the gardener working under contract for the association.
-In settlement, the association, directors and management company agreed to pay $120,000 in damages and attorney’s fees as well as update the association’s antidiscrimination policies, post fair housing notices, complete fair housing training, and report complaints of discrimination and harassment to DFEH for five years.
+In a case brought by the CRD, two board members were accused of retaliating against a homeowner who reported she was being sexually harassed by an employee of the gardener working under contract for the association.
+In settlement, the association, directors and management company agreed to pay $120,000 in damages and attorney’s fees as well as update the association’s antidiscrimination policies, post fair housing notices, complete fair housing training, and report complaints of discrimination and harassment to CRD for five years.

-RECOMMENDATION: Boards should work with legal counsel to adopt procedures for handling harassment claims in their associations.
+Recommendation: Boards should work with legal counsel to adopt procedures for handling harassment claims in their associations.
 The policies should cover the reporting and investigation of alleged harassment as well as procedures for adopting findings and taking appropriate action.